 NOTTINGHAM MARSHALL SCHOLARSHIP

-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Nottingham and will be for two years (with a possibility of a third year for doctoral studies).
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Nottingham and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Nottingham Marshall Scholarship candidates would be expected to study at the University of Nottingham only.

 US University: Agnes Scott College

 Meg Beyer graduated from Agnes Scott College in May 2010 with a BA in Women's Studies, Sociology & Anthropology and a minor in Political Science.
 At Agnes Scott College, she was the President of the Student Government Association and advised multiple administrative committees on campus LGBTQ policies.
 A Truman Scholar, Meg has worked for the National Organization for Women and the American Association of University Women on issues ranging from healthcare to education policy.
 Meg commenced her course at The University of Nottingham in October 2010, studying a PhD in Law, specialising in international human rights law and research into sex trafficking prevention policy for the 2012 London Olympics.